holoviz/lumen/docs/getting_started/build_an_app.md

 ::::

-The layout of the views is in a column where we can't even see the last plot, and the dashboard is non-responsive.
+The default layout we get is less than ideal for this case since it cuts off one of our plots, leaves a lot of empty space and does not resize responsively.
 We can get responsive plots by adding `sizing_mode` to the target and `responsive` to the views, and by changing the `layout` and `height`, we can customize how the dashboard looks and feels.

 ::::{tab-set}